GeoffAWaddington/CSI30Wiki/CSI.ini.md

 ```

 ## Page Configuration Options
 There are some additional options one can add in the csi.ini to modify functionality of CSI on a per-[[Page|Pages]] level.
 These are entirely optional, and in no means required but exist solely to override the default behavior.

-From a syntax perspective, these belong immediately following the Page name for any Pages where you are looking to override the default behavior.
+These are:

 * **FollowTCP** - By default CSI follows the track visibility of Reaper's MCP view.
 Use Follow TCP to override the default functionality.
 * **UseScrollLink** - This turns on scroll linking between the surface and Reaper (Reaper follows CSI).
 The default is off.
 * **NoSynchPages** - With this disabled, each page will have independent banking.
 The default is on.

+From a syntax perspective, these belong immediately following the Page name for any Pages where you are looking to override the default behavior.

 ```
 Version 2.0